rapid7/re2-java/README.md

     $ make

-It downloads latest stable revision of re2, builds re2 library in separate directory and builds library with JNI bindigs too.
+It downloads latest stable revision of re2, builds re2 library in separate directory and builds another library with JNI bindigs as well.
 Finally, jar file that includes so libraries files is produced in the target folder.

 You can type: